EdwinRodger/MyArchives/README.md

 5. Settings -> 1.
 Entry Folder Path<br>

 And write a valid path for your entries to be kept<br>

-I made this on Python 3.9 so if any error comes, it may happen due to version change but before doing anything, go to the help section of the program by following these steps-<br>
+If any error comes, go to the help section of the program by following these steps-<br>

 5. Settings -> 2.
 Help<br>